 You may also be considered to be homeless if you:

-- live somewhere where you have no legal right to stay, such as a squat
+- live somewhere where you have no legal right to stay, such as if you are squatting

 - live in a home you can't afford to pay for without depriving yourself of basic essentials